 Understanding both the obvious and subtle signs your patient needs suctioning is a priority when caring for patients on mechanical ventilators.
 Learning the basics about the types of mechanical ventilation, basic waveform formation, and signs of asynchronicity with mechanical ventilation will help you recognize these signs in your patients in the future and determine whether or not they need suctioning.

-Editor's Note: This blog was originally published in May 2021.
-It has been re-published with additional up to date content.
+Editor's Note: This blog was originally published in October 2021.
+It has been re-published with additional up-to-date content.